dspiteself/nakkaya.com/site/clodiuno.markdown

 ---
-title: Clodiuno - Firmata API for Clojure
+title: Clodiuno - Clojure API for Arduino
-description: Clodiuno is a Clojure API for the firmata protocol.
+description: Clodiuno is a Clojure API for Arduino.
 tags: clojure clodiuno arduino
 ---

-Clodiuno is a library that allows you to control Arduino via Firmata protocol.
-The purpose of this library is to allow Clojure developers to interface with real world using Arduino hardware.
+Clodiuno is a library that allows you to control Arduino using Clojure allowing Clojure developers to interface with real world using Arduino hardware.

+Currently Clodiuno supports two interfaces, you can either use the USB connection via Firmata or you can connect to your Arduino using WiFi via WiShield.

-#### Depencies
+#### Dependencies (Firmata)

 Firmata is a serial binary protocol, to get Java communicate via Serial Port there are two options,